 Since 1890s the real estate of High Falls Gorge was always leased from a private lumber or electric company to the separate attraction operators.
 Only in 2001 was the property purchased by the current owner, Roanka Attractions Corp from New York State Electric and Gas Corporation, now the future of the attraction is secure for years to come.

 Pub fare, Adirondack style.
 Enjoy a snack break or hearty lunch on-site.
-Cafe open Memorial Day Weekend - Columbus Day Weekend only
+Cafe open Memorial Day Weekend - Columbus Day Weekend.

 Local, unique, and handcrafted gifts to remember your visit by, located in the main building.